intel/gbs/README.rst

                           "home:<userid>:gbs:Trunk" if not specified

-Before running gbs build, you need to prepare a package git repository first, then goto the root directory of git repository, run gbs build as follows:
+Before running gbs build, you need to prepare a package git repository first, and packaging directory must be exist and have spec file in it.
+The spec file is used to prepare package name, version and tar ball format, and tar ball format is specified using SOURCE field in specfile.

+Once git reposoritory and packaging directory are  ready,  goto  the  root directory of git repository, run gbs build as follows:
 ::

   $ gbs build